HaveAGitGat/HBBatchBeast/README.md

 Step 1: Make sure you have HandbrakeCLI installed - do the following:

-Copy the following line into a terminal:
+a.Copy the following line into a terminal:

 sudo add-apt-repository ppa:stebbins/handbrake-releases

-Press enter and wait for it to complete.

-Copy the following line into a terminal:
+Press enter and wait for it to complete. b.Copy the following line into a terminal:

 sudo apt-get update

-Press enter and wait for it to complete.

-Copy the following line into a terminal:
+Press enter and wait for it to complete. c.Copy the following line into a terminal:

 sudo apt-get install handbrake-cli handbrake-gtk